Separable commutative algebras and Galois theory in stable homotopy theories: The stable module category for finite groups of p -rank one

 As discussed in~\cite{Mathew2015}*{Section 2}, the category of $k[G]$-modules admits a combinatorial stable model structure in which the fibrations are the surjections, the cofibrations are the injections and the weak equivalences are the stable equivalences.
 The $k$-linear tensor product makes the category of $k[G]$-modules into a symmetric monoidal model category.

 \begin{definition} The stable module category $\StMod(G;k)$ is the $\infty$-categorical localization of the category of $k[G]$-modules at the class of stable equivalences.
 This inherits the structure of a symmmetric monoidal $\infty$-category by~\cite{HA}*{Proposition 4.1.7.4.}.
-We denote by $\stmod(G;k)$ the full subcategory of compact objects. \end{definition}
+We denote by $\stmod(G;k)$ the full subcategory of compact objects; this also agree with the subcategory of dualizable objects. \end{definition}

 \begin{remark} The stable module category $\StMod(G;k)$ is a stable homotopy theory.
 It follows from Lemma~\ref{lem-dual-is-2ring} that $\stmod(G;k)$ is a $2$-ring.
 One calculates that

 so $\StMod(G;k)$ is a connected stable homotopy theory which is trivial if and only if $p$ does not divide the order of $G$. \end{remark}